Parasomnia: Sleep talking (somniloquy)

-According to ICSD-3 it is not defined a disorder in particular.
+According to ICSD-3, sleep talking is not defined a disorder in particular.
 It is rather an isolated symptom or normal variant and ranges from isolated speech to full conversations without recall.
 With a lifetime prevalence of 69% it is considered fairly common.
 Sleep talking is associated with REM-related parasomnias as well as with disorders or arousal.
 It occurs in all sleep states.
 As yet, there is no specific treatment for sleeptalking available.

 Diagnosis

 Parasomnias are most commonly diagnosed by means of questionnaires.
-These questionnaires include a detailed analyses of the clinical history and contain questions to:
+These questionnaires include a detailed analysis of the clinical history and contain questions to: